MFahadUmer/Bubble-Sort/README.md

 ## Project Description

 This project involves creating methods to sort a group of items in an array by using the bubble sort techniques.
-A method was created to sort integers and another one to sort strings based on their lengths.
+A method was created to sort integers and another one to sort strings when block is given.

 ## How it was Implemented